Top 4 Qualities to Look For in an ABA Therapy Center

 ASD is a complex developmental disorder that affects 1 in every 59 births in America.
 The recommendation given is intensive Applied Behavior Analysis (ABA) therapy and the earlier you start the better.
 Now what?
 How do you know what qualities to look for in a top ABA provider?

-Apara Autism Center is here to help.
+Apara Autism Centers is here to help.
 Not all ABA centers are created equal, but finding the right combination of traits will help you determine which ABA therapy center would be the best fit for your child.

 Below are the top 4 qualities to look for when searching for your child’s ABA therapy center…